Skip to main content

 Biography

-Carlos leads ICANN's engagement with the trust and public safety communities (civil/criminal law enforcement, national cyber security centers, consumer protection, incident response teams, threat intelligence, operational security).
+Carlos leads ICANN's engagement with the trust and public safety communities.
 His portfolio includes trust-groups, national/defense/police response teams, and organizations like the Messaging, Malware and Mobile Anti-Abuse Working Group (M3AAWG), the Forum of Incident Response and Security Teams (FIRST), the National Cyber Forensics and Training Alliance (NCFTA), the Global Cyber Alliance or the Cyber Defence Alliance, among others.

 His work is focused on materializing ICANN's mandate to help ensure that the DNS remains stable, secure and resilient, by:

--- Provide internal and external stakeholders globally with subject matter expertise on different aspects of online malicious activity as it relates to the Domain Name System and online infrastructure.
+-- Providing internal and external stakeholders globally with subject matter expertise on different aspects related to addressing online threats that target or leverage the DNS.

 -- Capability building, via leading ICANN's efforts towards training his target communities in matters related to security and threats against or through the DNS.

-He served in the past in ICANN's Contractual Compliance Team where he managed the team responsible for processing all registrar-related complaints worldwide.
+Before, he served in ICANN's Contractual Compliance Team where he managed the team responsible for processing all registrar-related complaints worldwide.
 He also provided key subject matter expert advice and guidance to ICANN's Contractual Compliance Audit Program and to the gTLD registry-related work of the Compliance Team.

 Carlos is an attorney graduated from the Universidad de los Andes in Bogota.
 He holds a Master of Laws degree from the University of Southern California Gould School of Law, and has studies on networking with TCP/IP from UCLA.